Welding Defects Guide: Types, Causes and Prevention

 Technical implications

 Lack of fusion weakens the weld interface, rendering it susceptible to delamination and cracking under stress.
-In critical applications, such as bridge construction or structural frameworks, this flaw necessitates strict inspection and rework protocols to ensure stability.
+In critical applications, such as bridge construction, pressure vessels, or structural frameworks, this flaw necessitates strict inspection and rework protocols to ensure stability.
+It is considered a planar defect, which is more dangerous than a volumetric defect like porosity.

 Common causes

-• Low Current Settings: Low current that limits the arc's penetration capability.
+• Low current settings that limit the arc’s penetration capability.

-• Poor Joint Preparation: Inadequate joint preparation that hinders the interaction of the materials.
+• Poor joint preparation that hinders the interaction of the materials.

-• Fast Travel Speed: Excessive speed that reduces the heat exposure time necessary for melting.
+• Fast travel speed that reduces the heat exposure time necessary for melting.

 How to prevent